JDBC-ODBC Bridge Connector for Power BI

 Finally, finally, use extracted data from JDBC-ODBC Bridge in a Power BI report:

-Import JDBC-ODBC Bridge data into Power BI from SQL Query
+Importing JDBC-ODBC Bridge data into Power BI using SQL query

-If you wish to import JDBC-ODBC Bridge data from SQL query rather than selecting table name then you can use advanced options during import steps (as below).
+If you wish to import JDBC-ODBC Bridge data from SQL query rather than a table then you can use advanced options during import steps (as below).
 After selecting DSN you can click on advanced options to see SQL Query editor.

 Using DirectQuery Option rather than Import